How to Prepare for Homesteading

 Ways to Save Money on Starting a Homestead

-1. Visit yard or garage sales for tools.
+1. Visit yard or garage sales for garden tools.
+Be sure to have a list with you so you do not double buy.

 5. Ask at your county extension office or local feed mill if anyone is selling the livestock you want.
-When you purchase from a trusted farmer, you will also get access to their knowledge.
+When you purchase from a trusted farmer, you will also have access to their knowledge.
+I learned more about goats from the gal I purchased my first two from than any other resource.

-Lastly, start small until you feel comfortable with how much time and effort it takes.
-You can always grow, but you don’t want to overwhelm yourself from the beginning.
+Lastly, start small and slow.
+Keep an easy pace until you feel comfortable with how much time and effort it takes.
+Remember, you can always grow, but don’t want to overwhelm yourself from the beginning.

-Homesteading is a great way to become self-sufficient and enjoy the fruits of your labor.
-I hope you found this article on how to prepare for homesteading helpful.
+Homesteading is a great way to become self-sufficient and be more in control of your food.
+Keep this guide handy so you can refer to it as you prepare for homesteading where you live.
 Get the whole family involved and start growing today.

 More Homesteading Resources: